 General Guidelines

 - Avoid sleeping on your stomach.
-This position creates a sustained twisting on the contents within the spine including the brain stem and spinal cord.
-To help prevent this from happening put a pillow in front of you so that if by chance you do turn toward your stomach, the pillow will feel awkward enough to make you roll back.
-For more suggestions ask the doctor.
+This position creates sustained twisting of the contents within the spine, including the brainstem and spinal cord.
+To help prevent this from happening, put a pillow in front of you so that if, by chance, you do turn toward your stomach, the pillow will feel awkward enough to make you roll back.
+For more suggestions, ask the doctor.

 - Choose a pillow with the proper thickness.
-When side laying the pillow should support the head and neck so that the nose is in line with the center of the body.
-If you prefer lying on your back, make sure the pillow is placed under the head and neck, but not the shoulders.
+When lying on your side, the pillow should support your head and neck so that your nose is aligned with the center of your body.
+If you prefer lying on your back, make sure the pillow is placed under your head and neck, not your shoulders.
 The thickness should support the neck so that the forehead is level with or slightly higher than the chin.

-- Avoid Sleeping in an upright position.
-The muscles of your neck will grow tired of holding the head and will lead to sustained stretching of muscles, ligaments, and nerves as well as abnormal forces to the spinal bones.
+- Avoid sleeping in an upright position.
+The muscles of your neck will grow tired of holding the head, leading to sustained stretching of muscles, ligaments, and nerves, as well as abnormal forces to the spinal bones.

 - Avoid tilting the neck back too far or for long periods of time.
 This can overcome the ability for the muscles and ligaments to hold the spine in place.

-- Use the 4 finger rule when reading.
-Keeping a space of at least 4 fingers between your chin and chest will prevent sustained stress to muscles of the back of the neck.
-This is a good idea for any activities that require the head to be flexed down for long periods of time, such as reading or sowing.
+- Use the 4-finger rule when reading.
+Keeping a space of at least 4 fingers between your chin and chest will prevent sustained stress to the muscles of the back of the neck.
+This is a good idea for any activities that require the head to be flexed downward for long periods, such as reading or sewing.

 - DO NOT permit anyone to “Pop or Crack” your Spine.
-Your spine is a protective cover to your spinal cord.
-Chiropractors are highly trained doctors to know when and when not to adjust your spine and any contraindications to manipulation in your particular case.
+Your spine is a protective cover for your spinal cord.
+Chiropractors are highly trained doctors who know when and when not to adjust your spine and any contraindications to manipulation in your particular case.
 A well-meaning friend or loved one may want to walk on your back or give you a bear hug to “pop or crack” your back or twist your neck to crack it.
-Although the sound coming from your back may resemble a chiropractic treatment it is not.
-Since your spinal cord is inside your spine and controls every function of your body, a high degree of certainty, expertise, training, and thought must be put into the proper direction, force and timing of an adjustment.
-The well-meaning friend or loved one can cause a rib or spine fracture, spinal cord or spinal nerve damage resulting in serious injury.
+Although the sound coming from your back may resemble a chiropractic treatment, it is not.
+Since your spinal cord is inside your spine and controls every function of your body, a high degree of certainty, expertise, training, and thought must be put into the proper direction, force, and timing of an adjustment.
+The well-meaning friend or loved one can cause a rib or spine fracture, spinal cord or spinal nerve damage, resulting in serious injury.

-- When visiting a dentist, request to be positioned so that your head and neck are tilted back the least amount necessary.
+- When visiting a dentist, request to be positioned so that your head and neck are tilted back as little as necessary.

 - Never use the head to lift or support the body.
 Yoga and Pilates exercises are great, but avoid positions such as headstands or any other position that uses the head or neck to stabilize the body.

 - Pay attention to signs of fatigue.
 Muscles and ligaments are responsible for holding the atlas bone in place.
 If you overwork these muscles and ligaments, you increase the chance that they will allow the spinal bones to slip out of place.
-So, if you notice muscle fatigue, take a 5-10 minute break from what you are doing to allow these muscles to recover.
+So, if you notice muscle fatigue, take a 5-10-minute break from what you are doing to allow your muscles to recover.

-- The are no side effects that would prohibit you from driving after an adjustment unless you already have a health issue that limits you.
+- There are no side effects that would prohibit you from driving after an adjustment unless you already have a health issue that limits you.

 Possible Reactions to the Initial Correction

-There are over 300 trillion nerves in the spinal cord that are responsible for the regulation of every cell, tissue, and organs in the body.
-Therefore, there is a wide variation in responses one may experience when interference is removed and nerves begin to heal and function properly.
+There are over 300 trillion nerves in the spinal cord that are responsible for the regulation of every cell, tissue, and organ in the body.
+Therefore, there is a wide variation in responses one may experience when interference is removed, and nerves begin to heal and function properly.
 These reactions can be a positive sign that healing is taking place.
-Since your condition typically comes along with inflammation, you may not experience significant pain relief following your first couple of treatments.
+Since your condition typically involves inflammation, you may not experience significant pain relief after your first couple of treatments.
 The alignment of your spine is crucial to the healing process.
-Once the spinal segments are properly aligned and now proper nerve supply starts to exit the nerves that were pinched, the inflammation will start to recede as well as your pain as your body begins to heal itself.
-The longer your spinal misalignment or injury has gone untreated typically the longer it will take to diminish in pain or correlating symptoms.
+Once the spinal segments are properly aligned and the proper nerve supply starts to return to the nerves that were pinched, the inflammation will begin to recede, as will your pain, as your body begins to heal itself.
+The longer your spinal misalignment or injury has gone untreated, typically the longer it will take to diminish in pain or correlating symptoms.

 The following is a list of possible reactions that you may experience.